Willard-VanDine/WebsiteProject/README.md

 The final report is located in the Root Directory of the project!
 It contains an introduction to the application, use cases, user manual (installation guide + use & navigation of app), design (components, backend API, database design), and project group responsibilities.

+## Note regarding testing
+The project has extensive testing for frontend, backend services, and routing.
+Seemingly, having an in-memory postgres database for testing is not supported by Sequelize (unlike sqlite), and as such, when running the tests it will use the current Postgres database connected to port 5432, and then **DROP ALL CONTENT OF ALL TABLES** for next time the tests are run.
+We strongly advice that you open a fresh testing database on port 5432 before running server-side tests.